One of the lost buildings of Yorkshire.

 Mr Liddell's death in 1934 was a blow.
 The Hall was put up for auction in Newcastle on the instructions of the executors of Liddell's will.
 It sold for an undisclosed figure to a mystery buyer who put it straight back on the market through an estate agent.

 The Hall was bought the Alexian Brothers, a Catholic nursing order, who turned the Hall into a rest home.
 The order occupied the Hall from 1936 to 1948.
 During World War Two evacuees, boys and girls from Catholic Schools in Hull and Middlesbrough, occupied the Coach House receiving good care from the Brothers.

 In 1949 the Alexian Brothers sold Stillington Hall to another Catholic order, The Verona Fathers, who were a missionary order.
 The Hall then became a junior seminary, taking in boys from all over the north of England and Scotland, who were to be educated to become missionaries in Africa.
 After five years plans were made to move away from Stillington.
 The Hall was expensive to run and it was felt that Stillington was a little remote.
 However it was another seven years before the order moved out, to Mirfield.
 In the meantime money that could have been used to maintain Stillington Hall had been spent on the new seminary in Mirfield.

 Stillington Hall was sold for £6,500 to a private buyer.
-Various schemes were put forward for its use, such as luxury flats, a private school and a country hotel.
+Various schemes were put forward for its use, such as luxury flats, a private school and an upmarket hotel.
 Nothing came of these plans.
 Meanwhile the Hall stood empty.
 Neglected beyond repair it was demolished in early 1967.

 Please click on an image to get the enlarged version